ionStici/react/mds/react/props.md

 }
 ```

 `App` passes the `handleClick` function to the `Button` component as a prop named `onClick`.
-The `Button` child component then uses this props as an event handler for its click event.
+The `Button` child component then uses this prop as an event handler for its click event.

 **Naming Convention**